UdeeshaBandara/avantrio_assessment/README.md

 # avantrio_assessment

-User log list is getting random values time to time with same Id. each time DB will update with newset data coming from API
+User log list is getting random values time to time with same Id. each time DB will update with newest data coming from API